 Workers’ compensation covers all reasonable and necessary medical treatment connected to the injury, including doctor’s visits, surgeries, medications, and rehabilitation.
 It also replaces a portion of the employee’s average weekly wages if they are too hurt to return to work during their recovery.
 If a construction accident injury results in a long-term or permanent disability that prevents the worker from resuming their usual job, they may also qualify for ongoing or permanent disability benefits.

 A third-party claim can offer additional compensation beyond what workers’ compensation provides.
-This type of claim applies when someone other than the worker’s employer — such as a property owner, subcontractor, or equipment manufacturer — is responsible for the accident.
+This type of claim applies when someone other than the worker’s employer — such as a property owner, subcontractor, or equipment manufacturer — is legally responsible for the accident.
 Through a third-party lawsuit, an injured worker can seek compensation for the full range of their lost wages, pain and suffering, loss of future income, and other personal losses that workers’ compensation does not cover.

 What Could My Brooklyn Construction Accident Case Be Worth?